tkadams1/rudra/README.md

 nixos-generate-config --show-hardware-config > hosts/<your-desired-hostname>/hardware-configuration.nix
 ```

-- _Edit All the instances of my name "tocaro" and replace it with your name_
+- _Edit All the instances of my name "taylor" and replace it with your name_

 - _Change to amd/intel modules from nvidia one according to your gpu in configuration.nix_